luciusmagn/magnusi.tech/posts/huoh.md

 other way, but he has a strange hairstyle as I described earlier.

-At this point in the story, he only showed little personality, we only really hear him speak in his dream and neither that is evocative of what he is like, but we can deduce from the data I presented and from his condition, that he is not typically the type of person one would get acquainted with or want to keep around, if they go by the old adage of making friends with people who want good for you, do not
+At this point in the story, he only showed little personality, we only really hear him speak in his dream and that also isn't evocative of what he is like, but we can deduce from the data I presented and from his condition, that he is not typically the type of person one would get acquainted with or want to keep around, if they go by the old adage of making friends with people who want good for you, do not